goschtl/zope/megrok.chameleon/trunk/src/megrok/chameleon/README.txt

 :Test-Layer: functional

-With `megrok.chameleon` you can use templates parsed and rendered by `chameleon`.
+With `megrok.chameleon` you can use templates parsed and rendered by `Chameleon`_.
 Currently Zope page templates and Genshi templates are supported.

 Chameleon Zope page templates